 Disability Tax Credit in Canada

 A number of programs and services are available for persons with disabilities to help them and their caregivers cope with the added expenses and to facilitate their full participation in society.
-The Canada or Québec Pension Plan administers monthly income programs.
+Canada or Québec Pension Plan administers monthly income programs.